sbharg/zig-countsketch/README.md

 # zig-countsketch
-An implementation of the CountSketch data structure in Zig
+An implementation of the CountSketch data structure to help me learn Zig.